Stuart Forster looks at the insights into naval history that can be gleaned from model shipbuilding in museums around the world.

 International Maritime Museum in Hamburg

-Time and a lot of effort will be needed to acquire a collection matching the breadth and scope of that put together by Peter Tamm, whose models form just a part of International Maritime Museum in Hamburg, Germany.
+Time and a lot of effort will be needed to acquire a collection matching the breadth and scope of that put together by Peter Tamm, whose models form just a part of the International Maritime Museum in Hamburg, Germany.
 Hamburg, a major port city, has a long tradition of seafaring and one of the aims of the museum, which exhibits artefacts over ten floors, is the preservation of knowledge relating to the subject and naval history.

 Models are much more than mere toys and modelling is not just a means of whiling away an evening, though many people do enjoy it as a hobby.
 Model ships can also help shed light on otherwise long-lost aspects of maritime history.